marekwolski/137_model/index.md

 It addresses:
 - "1": the scope and purpose of the modern digital workplace,
 - "3": the three Outcome Domains or "Experiences" through which we can decide what good needs to look like
-- "7": the seven core links in the Value Chain that exist in any worthwhile modern digital workplace.
+- "7": the seven core links in the Value Chain that comprise the modern digital workplace.

 Start here for the [Introduction]({{site.baseurl}}/introduction).